nf-core/metapep/docs/output.md

   - `microbiomes_entities.tsv`: matches entities and their weights to microbiomes.
 Contains microbiome_id, entity_id and entity_weight for all unique microbiome - entity combinations.
   - `proteins.tsv.gz`: contains protein_id (new unique id), protein_orig_id and protein_sequence for all unique proteins.
   - `entities_proteins.tsv`: matches proteins to entities.
 Contains entity_id and protein_id for all unique entity - protein combinations.
   - `peptides.tsv.gz`: contains peptide_id and peptide_sequence for all unique peptides.
 Peptides are generated for downloaded or predicted proteins.
+Because mhcflurry can just handle the basic AA alphabet (20AAs, no extended code), this file only contains peptides that match this restrictions.
+The generate_peptides.py filters out all peptides with invalid letters, i.e. containing extended AA codes.
   - `proteins_peptides.tsv`: matches peptides to proteins.
 Contains protein_id, peptide_id and count (number of occurences of peptide in respective protein) for all unique protein - peptide combinations.
   - `predictions.tsv.gz`: contains peptide_id, prediction_score (epitope prediction score) and allele_id for all unique peptide - allele combinations.